katydecorah/katydecorah.github.io/_posts/adventures/2009-05-20-turkey-greece.md

 - 22.50097,38.482387 #delphi
 ---

+At Siena, I took a business and ancient Greece course.
+At the end of the semester we visited Turkey and Greece.

 (After I took this trip, I didn't organize these photos very well.
 So some of these are guesses.)

 Delphi is :heart_eyes_cat:.